KKat7531/Audits/README.md

         emit LocalFeeRateUpdated(localFeeRate);
 ```
 This two functions are used to set the fees that owner receives, whenever a user chooses to bid with WETH for a specific `CryptoPunk` and to buy it.
-Having this privilege without upper limit definition implemented, owner can change the fee price to a bigger amount which may be bigger than then actual price of the particular asset or bigger than the bid that user is willing to pay for it.
+Having this privilege without upper limit definition implemented, `Owner` can change the fee price to a bigger amount which may be bigger than then actual price of the particular asset or bigger than the bid, that user is willing to pay for it.

 ## Recommendation